jina-ai/examples/faiss-search/README.md

       - !ControlReqDriver {}
 ```

-The chunk indexer is formed by a CompoundExecutor composed by a `FaissIndexer` and a `ChunkPbIndexer`.
-Having a vector indexer such as `FaissIndexer` composed with a key-value indexer is a common pattern in Jina since the vector indexer will do the similarity search and the key-value one will keep track of the actual chunk values.
+The chunk indexer is formed by a CompoundExecutor which is composed of the `FaissIndexer` and a `ChunkPbIndexer`.
+Having a vector indexer such as `FaissIndexer` composed of a key-value indexer is a common pattern in Jina since the vector indexer will do the similarity search and the key-value will keep track of the actual chunk values.

 As we can see, `FaissIndexer` receives 3 parameters:

-- [`index_key`]: Relates to parameters used in the faiss [index factory](https://github.com/facebookresearch/faiss/wiki/The-index-factory) which determine types of inverted indexes and encoders used to index the vectors.
+- [`index_key`]: Relates to parameters used in the faiss [index factory](https://github.com/facebookresearch/faiss/wiki/The-index-factory) which determines the types of inverted indexes and encoders used to index the vectors
-- [`index_filename`]: File name where to store the index.
+- [`index_filename`]: File name where the index is stored
-- [`train_filepath`]: Path where to find the data needed to train the index.
+- [`train_filepath`]: Path where the train data to be indexed is stored

 ## Evaluate the results

 This demo also outputs the evaluation of search system.
-The used metric is recall@k where only the true nearest neighbor is considered to be a relevant document.
-Therefore, it computes how many times the true nearest neighbour is returned as one of the k closest vectors from a query.
+The metric is recall@k where only the true nearest neighbor is considered to be a relevant document.
+To that end, it computes how many times the true nearest neighbour is returned as one of the k closest vectors from a query.

 With the default demo, the results are: